textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Depth of page content

-A given page should only be as explanatory as necessary.
-Thorough, but not belabouring every possible factoid.
-(See [Revising existing pages](#revising-existing-pages) section.)
+A given page should only be as explanatory as necessary; thorough, but not belabouring every possible factoid (see [Revising existing pages](#revising-existing-pages)).

-Rely on the usability of Textpattern’s interface, and leave some benefit of doubt to the user.
-Only fill out topic minutiae when it may help clear up questions repeatedly raised about it in the [community forum](https://forum.textpattern.com/).
-(See [Determining new topics](#determining-new-topics) section.)
+Rely on the usability of Textpattern’s interface, and leave some benefit of doubt to the user to connect the dots.
+Only expand on subject minutiae when it helps clear up questions repeatedly raised in the [community forum](https://forum.textpattern.com/).
+See the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures) for more on that notion and others.

 For example, administration-side panels strive to be as intuitive as possible by design.
 Perhaps not perfect but always improving.
 Therefore, it’s probably not necessary to meticulously document panel functionality in minute detail, especially as the panels provide help tips in context of a given function or widget.